Thursday, November 23, 2017

 Don and my mom returned from Hawaii shortly after the new years, and thus began my family's ten year residence in Mendocino.

+Once were up in Mendocino, things started out pretty well.
+We thought we were prepared.
+Only, we lacked the proper tools.
+Actually, we lacked any tools.
 So we went to Mendosa's Hardware to procure a screwdriver (to pry open the urns), a shovel (to bury Ed and Dad), and a hammer (to smash open the eight little Hellraiser cubes).

 First, we went to the beach.
 It was one of those typically beautiful days on the coast.
 We walked along the cliffs, not saying much.
 We stopped to watch some local divers.